The Great(est) Pumpkin Pie Recipe

 - Blind-bake or don’t bother: Ten minutes with pie weights.
 The crust stays crisp under all that filling instead of turning into mush.

-- Room temp is key: Room temp ingredients all in one bowl and into the oven!
+- Room temperature ingredients matter: Room temp ingredients all in one bowl and into the oven!
 It wobbles in the middle when it’s done.
 That wobble tells you everything – as in PERFECT!

 Step 1: Blind-Bake the Crust